Gskds/qr-code-component-main/README.md

 ### Useful resources

-- [https://youtube.com/@KevinPowell](https://youtube.com/@KevinPowell) - His YouTube tutorials help me to write better css reset.
+- [https://youtube.com/@KevinPowell](https://youtube.com/@KevinPowell) - This YouTube tutorials help me to write better css reset.
 I really liked this pattern and will use it going forward.

 ## Author